Top 10 Destinations in Tanzania

 Katavi National Park

 If you haven't even heard of Katavi National Park then we aren't surprised.
 It's far less popular than the parks higher up on this list.
-However, the few who make the effort will be rewarded with an incredible safari shared with not many other travellers.
+However, the few who make the effort will be rewarded with an incredible safari shared with not many other travelers.
 The third-largest national park in Tanzania includes the Katuma River and the floodplains of Lake Katavi and Lake Chada.
 During the dry season, these plains are full of zebra, impala, giraffe, waterbuck and large herds of elephants, with the mud pools crammed with hippos.
 The predators of the park, including cheetahs, leopards, lions, and hyenas, circulate the shrinking waterholes in the hopes of catching their thirsty prey.
 When the rain starts to fall, the plains transform with swamps, lakes, rivers, and waterfalls, attracting a wealth of birdlife.

 The Mahale Mountains is one of Tanzania’s lesser-known national parks due to its remote location.
 It's certainly not down to a lack of natural beauty with soaring mountains meeting the shores of Lake Tanganyikan and stretches of powder white sand lapped by crystal clear water full of fish.
 The Mahale Mountains National Park has the largest chimpanzee population in the world and is one of the best places in the world for close encounters with wild chimps.
 Heading out on a chimpanzee safari, hiking through the forest to watch the apes go about their daily life of foraging, grooming and playing is an unforgettable animal interaction.
 It’s a great place to take a walking safari too, tracking lions, elephants, hippos, buffalo, giraffes and leopards.
 Here you can also go in search of hidden waterfalls in the mountains and spend time on the lake, kayaking or fishing.